North East Hampshire (UK Parliament constituency): Boundaries

+Revised boundaries largely arising from changes to local authority ward structures and population growth since the previous review.
+The constituency lost its westernmost villages and part of Yateley, while gaining Old Basing.

+Towns and villages in the constituency include Bramley, Church Crookham, Elvetham Heath, Eversley, Ewshot, Fleet, Greywell, Hartley Wintney, Herriard, Hook, Odiham, Old Basing, Sherfield on Loddon, Silchester, Upton Grey and Yateley (west).

 Constituency profile

 The seat includes significant software, hardware and military sectors and a significant proportion of Basingstoke, Bracknell and City of London commuters, particularly the latter towards Hook railway station on the South West Main Line; the average income level is higher than the national average.
 This area also has low unemployment and a high proportion of semi-detached and detached properties.